epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 # Creating a StreamDevice IOC

 In this tutorial,
-we're going to create an EPICS IOC with EPNix that communicates with a power supply, using the [StreamDevice] support module.
+we'll create an EPICS IOC with EPNix that communicates with a power supply using the [StreamDevice] support module.

 ## Prerequisites

-Verify that you have all prerequisites installed, by following the {doc}`../../prerequisites` section.
+Make sure that you have all prerequisites installed by following the {doc}`../../prerequisites` section.

 ## Running the power supply simulator

-EPNix has a power supply simulator for you to test your IOC.
+EPNix provides a power supply simulator for testing your IOC.

 To run it: